fahmizainal17/Streamlit_Teachings_Project/README.md

 ## **🎯 Objectives**

-- **🌍 Create an engaging and professional portfolio website** to showcase my skills, experience, and achievements.
+- **🌍 Create an engaging learning platform** to explore Streamlit features and capabilities.
-- **📚 Organize content effectively** with a clear structure and user-friendly navigation.
+- **📚 Organize content effectively** with clear structure and user-friendly navigation.
-- **💻 Develop interactive features** using Streamlit components to allow visitors to explore my work dynamically.
+- **💻 Develop interactive components** to enhance user experience and engagement.
-- **🔗 Provide downloadable resources** such as CV, project files, and additional materials.

 ---